Endijuan33/base-agenta/blueprint.md

 **Core user capabilities:**
 - Connect a Web3 wallet (e.g., MetaMask).
-- View asset balances (native and ERC-20 tokens) across multiple supported chains.
+- View asset balances (native and ERC-20 tokens).
 - View a gallery of owned NFTs.
+- View a comprehensive breakdown of DeFi positions (staking, liquidity pools).
 - Send native assets and ERC-20 tokens to other addresses.
 - Swap tokens using a DEX aggregator for the best prices.